paperbenni/paperbenni.github.io/content/posts/mousekeyboard.md

 ---
 date: '2025-08-12T19:40:11+02:00'
 draft: true
 title: 'The mouse is not stupid.
-Yes, I meant you, the nvim hyprland arch btw user'
+Yes, I meant you, the nvim Hyprland Arch BTW user'
 showToc: true
 ---